joe-the-ark/ark/README.md

 - If you have not installed the meta library yet...
     - Please, under the ```meta/backend/src/``` directory, run ```python3 setup.py install``` to install the meta library.
     - If you have already installed the meta library, please continue to the next step.
-- To update & compile the multi-language files (django.mo for french, english, chinese) under the ark directory, install gettext (Fedora: $ dnf install gettext-devel intltool / Ubuntu: $ sudo apt-get install gettext / Mac: $ brew install gettext AND $ brew link --force gettext) THAN type “django-admin compilemessages” in the terminal.
+- To update & compile the multi-language files (django.mo for french, english, chinese) under the ark directory, install gettext (Fedora: $ dnf install gettext-devel intltool / Ubuntu: $ sudo apt-get install gettext / Mac: $ brew install gettext AND $ brew link --force gettext) THAN type ```django-admin compilemessages``` in the terminal.
 - Please goto the ```backend/``` directory ( !!! not ```meta/backend/```!!! )
 - If you are launching the backend for the first time type
     - ```python3 manage.py migrate``` to create the database file